sadeg-2/Prayer-App/Tech.md

     5. render the table of 5 main prayers (Fajr, Dhuhr, Asr, Maghrib, Isha)
         - the content should be responsive design and accessible on mobile and desktop
         - the table should show the name of prayer and time of it and it will be today or tomorrow
+    6. render the next prayer is next and at what time (today/tomorrow)
+        - if prayer now is isha then the next one is fajer tomorrow
+    7. render live count down that will change every second and show the remaining time with the style     (HH:MM:SS)
+        - every second or pulse gone should show as a count down *
+        - after each pulse update the status of the ui *
+        - when count down equal 0 the next prayer will change to the next one
+        - and the count down will calculate the payer time - current time

-    6. toast message or custom alert to show if error happen in fetch or not cause the network error
+    8. toast message or custom alert to show if error happen in fetch or not cause the network error